 A condition called shell rot is also the shedding of the shell but it is indicative of infection and shell problems.
 This can have an odor as well as expose soft and/or bony areas of the shell.
 This must be treated medically and can take a long period of time to heal.

-Below is a side neck turtle with shell rot on the plastron, with complete healing photographed 3 years later.
+The photos above show a side neck turtle with shell rot on the plastron, with complete healing photographed 3 years later.

 Setting up aquatic turtles in an indoor habitat can be costly and time consuming but if done properly they can live a long and healthy life.
 Many owners when acquiring hatchling or small turtles soon realize that their turtles become much larger than expected.
 This is why it is necessary to do research on the turtle you are interested in acquiring before hand.
 It is not easy to find a suitable home if someone can no longer keep their pet turtle.
 It is important to have the proper sized tank for turtles kept indoors.
 The turtle must have plenty of room to swim and bask.
 As previously mentioned, considerations must be taken for their specific needs.
 Some turtles require warmer water than others, requiring an underwater heater.
 A basking area is an area that is out of the water under a heat source but not tall enough to allow the turtle to escape its tank.
 For heat, I typically use a clamp light with an ordinary household light bulb.
 This is placed above the basking area.
 A UVB light, not to be confused with a heat light, is necessary for proper health and growth.
 This light simulates the UVB rays that natural sunlight emits.
 Filtration systems are most important to keep the water clean and aerated.
 I recommend a canister filtration system for larger turtles or tanks with more than one turtle.
 While these can be more expensive than other filtration systems, these filters are easy to maintain.
 To help keep the tanks clean, it is beneficial to remove the turtle to another container filled with water while feeding.
 This helps keep uneaten food from contaminating the home tank.

-Below is a photo of one of Indiana Turtle Care's aquatic winter tanks.
+To the right, is a photo of one of Indiana Turtle Care’s aquatic winter tanks.
 Artificial greenery is placed inside the tank around the basking shelf for the turtles to have places to hide.
 It as well as the UVB light have been removed for better viewing of the tank.
 Because of low expense, portability and ease of cleaning, we like to use large plastic storage containers instead of glass aquariums.
 These containers are placed in high wooden wagons for ease in moving and access.